warren-bank/node-hls-downloader/README.md

     Download all subtitle streams in the group ID associated with the chosen video stream.

 "--filter-audio" <substring>
-    Download all audio streams in the group ID associated with the chosen video stream, having a name that constains this substring.
+    Download all audio streams in the group ID associated with the chosen video stream, having a name that contains this case-insensitive substring.

 "--filter-subtitles" <substring>
-    Download all subtitle streams in the group ID associated with the chosen video stream, having a name that constains this substring.
+    Download all subtitle streams in the group ID associated with the chosen video stream, having a name that contains this case-insensitive substring.

 "--mp4 <filepath>"
     Indicates that "ffmpeg" should be used to bundle the downloaded video stream into an .mp4 file container.